inventables/x-carve-instructions/1000mm/step11/index.md

 <img src="./photo/downloadeaseldriver.gif">

-<div class="note"><strong>NOTE:</strong> If you're having trouble connecting your X-Controller on a computer running Windows, you may need to update the FTDI driver then re-start your computer. <a href="http://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip">Click here</a> for a direct download.
-The linked file is a .zip file for installation on Windows 7 and newer only.
-If possible, we recommend installing the driver using administrative privileges with a right click and selecting "Run as Administrator".</div>

 <h3>Run Machine Setup through Easel</h3>
  Before you run your first carve, you will have to go through the Machine Setup to make sure you have the correct firmware settings for your machine.
 Click the green "Carve" button and you will be prompted to setup your machine.
 You can also access this menu by clicking on "Machine" and "Setup your machine" from the Easel menu.